top of page

 Usage of Funds

 Funds may be used for development of, or ongoing support for school gardens, including materials for garden beds, sheds, paths, or watering systems; tools, seeds, plants, soil, mulch; instructional materials; and labor.
+Funds may also be used for classroom projects related to horticulture including instructional materials.

 Application Period